MicrosoftDocs/cpp-docs/docs/c-runtime-library/generic-text-mappings.md

 - [Routine mappings](../c-runtime-library/routine-mappings.md)

 For more information, see [Using Generic-Text Mappings](../c-runtime-library/using-generic-text-mappings.md).
-Generic-text mappings are Microsoft extensions that are not ANSI compatible.
+Generic-text mappings are Microsoft extensions that aren't ANSI compatible.

 ## See also